22 December 1887 -- 26 April 1920

 to mathematical analysis, number theory, infinite series, and continued fractions.

-My trip to Kumbakonam, in June 2016, gave me the chance to visit two sacred
+My trip to Kumbakonam, gave me the chance to visit two sacred

 and inspiring places which reminded me